In this article, we will show you how to install the SCVMM agent on Windows Server Core Edition.

 As you can see, the file server role is NOT installed by default on Server Core compare to Full Server.
 To install the role through PowerShell Remoting, you can run the following command:

 That’s all there is to it.
-This fixed the issue and enabled SCVMM 2016 to push its agents to Server Core 2016.
+This fixed the issue and enabled SCVMM to push its agents to Windows Server Core.

 Hope that helps!